Art of Culture (formerly Donda’s House Inc.) cultivates creative potential through artist & professional development, showcases and workshops.

 - For the second time, Donda’s House co-produces Teens in the Park Fest (TIP Fest) with Chicago’s Park District and Night out in the Parks.
 Performers include:

 - Donda’s House receives its first Safe and Peaceful Grant in order to host programming to prevent and address Chicago violence.

 - In the Fall, Donda’s House hosts “Got Bars” at Columbia College.

-- In December, Donnie Smith, Executive Director is selected as one of Ebony Magazine’s Ebony Power 100 Award Recipients in the “Woman Up” Category.
+- In December, Donnie Belcher, Executive Director is selected as one of Ebony Magazine’s Ebony Power 100 Award Recipients in the “Woman Up” Category.
 Other recipients include:

 - In April, the organization in partnership with Chicago DCASE hosts Behind the Mic with Phonte.